truefoundry/elasti/README.md

 </p>

-> This project is in Alpha right now.
+> This project is in Alpha right now

 # Why use Elasti?